spybart/cryptocurrency_price_prediction/README.md

 3	1611014400	37867.53	35917.28	36623.04	48457.45	1.787957e+09	35932.79	direct
 4	1611100800	36409.96	33519.59	35932.79	66302.02	2.316776e+09	35501.38	direct
 ```
+While there are multiple columns in this dataset that can potentially be helpful to us, our goal will be to predict the close price.

 #### Methodology
 In this project we will train models based on past (historical) price data to forecast future data.